+If a student is asked to revise any of their papers, the revision period begins immediately after receiving the prelim exam committee's recommendation (see Appendix A).
+If after reviewing the revisions the committee still feels that revisions are necessary (i.e., the paper is not approved), the student will not pass the preliminary exam and will need to wait until the next exam cycle to retake the full preliminary exam.
+Each student has three opportunities to complete the preliminary exam before being considered in poor academic standing.
 If any of the student's papers are not approved, they will not pass the preliminary exam and will need to wait until the next exam cycle to retake the exam (this includes all three questions).
-If a student is asked to revise any of their papers, they will have one week to do so.
-The committee will then have one week to review the revised document(s).
-If the committee still feels that revisions are necessary, the student will not pass the preliminary exam and will need to wait until the next exam cycle to retake the full preliminary exam.
-Each student has three opportunities to complete the preliminary exam before being considered in poor academic standing.